 At a Glance

-To reach the WEST end of the trail from Portland, travel 17.3 miles east of Sandy on US Hwy 26.
+To reach the WEST end of the trail from Portland, OR - travel 17.3 miles east of Sandy on US Hwy 26.
 Turn right (south) on Salmon River road and follow it for 5 miles to the parking area.
 The Salmon River West trailhead is on the left (east) side of the road just north of the bridge.

-To reach the EAST end of the trail from Portland, travel 31 miles east of Sandy on US Hwy 26.
+To reach the EAST end of the trail from Portland, OR - travel 31 miles east of Sandy on US Hwy 26.
 Turn right (south) at Forest Road 2656 (across from Snow Bunny Snopark).
 Follow it for 1.8 miles past Trillium Lake Campground.
 Turn left (southwest) continuing on Forest Road 2656 for 1.9 miles to Forest Road 2656-309.
 Start right on Forest Road 2656-309 for 2 miles to the trailhead.
 This is also the north trailhead for the Jackpot Meadows Trail #492.